Step-by-Step Instructions

 -

-- If you haven’t used an item in the past year, consider letting it go.
-This helps to keep only what is truly necessary.
+- If you haven’t used an item in the past year, consider whether it’s worth keeping.
+This can help reduce clutter and keep your space functional.

 -